nickoala/telepot/README.md

 - `/next` - read next sender's messages

 This example can be a starting point for **customer support** type of bot accounts.
 For example, customers send questions to a bot account; staff answers the questions behind the scene, makes it look like the bot is answering questions.

+It further illustrates the use of `DelegateBot` and `ChatHandler`, and how to spawn delegates differently according to the role of users.

 This example only handles text messages and stores messages in memory.
 If the bot is killed, all messages are lost.
 It is an *example* after all.